Women's Euros 2022: Full TV Schedule and confirmed BBC pundits for European Championship

-Euro 2022 is set to get underway next month, as stadiums across England get set to see sold out games hosting numerous ties in little under two weeks.
+The Women’s Euros 2022 is set to get underway next week, as stadiums across England get set to see sold out games hosting numerous ties in little under two weeks.

 Delayed by a year owing to the coronavirus pandemic, Euro 2022 will begin on July 6 with the opening game of the tournament taking place at Manchester United’s 74,140 capacity stadium Old Trafford, as England Lionesses take on Austria.